 - Instructions for uploading your own data to Terra

 - An introduction to running workflows on Terra

 - Instructions for launching a customized virtual machine for downstream analysis

 Best-practices for processing COVID-19 genomic data

 This COVID-19 workspace, developed by Dr. Danny Park and colleagues at the Broad Institute, contains best-practices workflows for taking sequencer output data (either FASTQ or SRA), assembling viral genomes, and running the results against the Kraken taxonomic classifier.

 It also contains COVID-19 sample data from around the world, as well as a Jupyter Notebook meant to walk you through how to read in the output data into the notebook and make QC plots.
 The COVID-19 data in the workspace will be routinely updated as more data become available, as will the sample analyses in the notebook.
 If you clone a version of this workspace for your own work, be sure to check back regularly to see if you should clone a fresh version (or copy the latest data/notebook to your older workspace).

-We also recommend reading our blog post about this workspace.
+We also recommend reading our blog articles about this workspace: